renatrazumov/Dynamic/doc/stormnode-budget.md

-Stormnode Budget API
+Dynode Budget API
 =======================

-DarkSilk supports full decentralized budgets that are paid directly from the blockchain via superblocks once per month.
+Dynamic supports full decentralized budgets that are paid directly from the blockchain via superblocks once per month.

 Budgets go through a series of stages before being paid:
  * prepare - create a special transaction that destroys coins in order to make a proposal